vtex/toolbelt/docs/MAINTAINING.md

 ### Forcing a new version

 Toolbelt has a way of enforcing users to use a minimum version choosed by us.
 This enforcement is done on the client side (can be disabled by an environment variable, check [EnvVariables](../src/lib/constants/EnvVariables.ts)) and on `vtex.builder-hub` - users using an older toolbelt version will not be allowed to link or publish.
-This feature is useful for enforcing users to update to the latest version, which can be important when we launch a new version with a major bug fix for example.
-This enforcement may benefit users in situations like the following:
+This feature is useful for enforcing users to update to the latest version, which can benefit users in many situations, like the following:

 - Bugs on toolbelt usage were fixed, providing a better experience.
 - A security bug was fixed, protecting our users from a vulnerability.
 - We improved usage on a command or provided better error messages and logs.

-Because of these from time to time it's important to enforce a newer version - updating will provide an overall better experience for our users.
+We don't need to enforce the newer version in every release (except when a security bug was fixed), but from time to time it's important to enforce a newer version - updating will provide an overall better experience for our users.

 Here's how you enforce minimum toolbelt version: